eslint/rfcs/designs/2024-multithread-linting/README.md

 The [`terminate()`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#workerterminate) method can be used to terminate other worker threads when an error occurs.
 Another option is posting a message to a [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) requesting all threads to gently terminate.

-Errors created in a worker threads cannot be cloned to the main thread without changes, because they can contain unserializable properties.
+Errors created in a worker thread cannot be cloned to the main thread without changes, because they can contain unserializable properties.
 Instead, Node.js creates a serializable copy of the error, stripped off of unserializable properties, and reports it to the main thread as a paremeter of the [`error`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#event-error) event.
 During this process `message` and `stack` are preserved because they are strings.
 The error's type is only preserved for the built-in error types `Error`, `EvalError`, `RangeError`, `ReferenceError`, `SyntaxError`, `TypeError` and `URIError`[^3].